stackbit-projects/tribetelco-3061c/content/pages/blog/customer-loyalty.md

 ---
 title: Strathfieldsaye Community Enterprise
 author: content/data/authors/jane-doe.yaml
+excerpt: >-
-excerpt: 'Current Initiative: New Playground.
-Click here to find out more about this '
+  Current Initiative: New Playground.
+Click here to find out more about this fantastic community initiative for
 date: '2021-01-03'
 thumb_image: images/3_thumb.jpg
 thumb_image_alt: A group of people working in a cafe